Shriya Saran: Success and recent work (2013–present)

 In early 2013, Saran appeared in an item number in the film Zila Ghaziabad.
 This was her first item number in a Hindi film.
 On 7 June, Saran's Pavitra was released, in which she played a prostitute.
 At a press conference in Hyderabad, she said that the film is very special for her, and that she was touched by the sensitivity that director/writer Janardhana Maharshi gave to the topic.
 Her bi-lingual film Chandra, directed by Roopa Iyer, was simultaneously made in Kannada and Tamil languages.
 She played the role of a princess in the film opposite Kannada actor Prem Kumar.
 The film released in Kannada on 27 June 2013, and in Tamil on 14 February 2014.
 It became a moderate success at the Kannada box office.
 The film marked Saran's return to Tamil cinema after more than five years.

-Saran's first film of 2014, released 23 May, was the Telugu family drama Manam, which was a success in India and America.
+Saran's first film of 2014, released on 23 May, was the Telugu family drama Manam, which was a success in India and America.
 Saran's first film of 2015 was Gopala Gopala, a remake of the Bollywood blockbuster OMG – Oh My God!, released in the January festive season.
 She will next appear in director Karan Bhutani's Hindi film Valmiki Ki Bandook, which is currently under production.
 She appeared opposite Ajay Devgan in Drishyam, a remake of the Malayalam film of the same name, which turned out to be a box office success.
 In mid-January 2016, she made a special appearance in Karthi starrer bilingual film Oopiri/Thozha, while also signing for her next Hindi film Tadka, opposite Nana Patekar.
 In May 2016, she was cast as a female lead in the Telugu-language epic historical action film Gautamiputra Satakarni.